 The good thing about Japanese universities is that they also offer English-taught programs designed for international students wanting to study in the country.
 For example, the ICS College Of Arts in Tokyo is an interior design school established in 1963, and they are the first interior designer in the country.
 Also, Kyoto Seika University offers interior design and related programs.

-Learn How: To Study in Japan for Free
+Learn More: Study in Japan for Free

 3. Spain

-If you want to study in a European country with a limited budget, Spain is a good country to study interior design, as it offers affordable tuitions fee without sacrificing the quality of education.
+If you want to study in a European country with a limited budget, Spain is a good country to study interior design, as it offers affordable tuition fees without sacrificing the quality of education.
 Spain is regarded as one of the most famous countries for international students.
 Taking an interior design program in this country will widen your perspective as this country is multicultural, and you’ll be exposed to a Westernized style.

 4. Italy